Staff and Volunteers

 TEWLS is also supported by a number of volunteer solicitors through the Wednesday Night Volunteer Clinic, many of whom are senior specialist experts, via pro-bono partnerships with local and national law firms, and by Aurora Project interns and Practical Legal Training (Graduate Diploma of Legal Practice) placement students.
 This volunteering facilitates a high level of expertise, value adds to in-house expertise and ongoing case work, and increases service capacity at a time where service requests continue to exceed capacity.

 TEWLS offers volunteer placements and/or internships to law students, as well as volunteering opportunities for practising solicitors.
 For more information about how you can get involved with TEWLS, see the Volunteer section of this website.

 Governance and Management

 TEWLS is an independent non-profit organisation.
-We are an accredited member of the National Association of Community Legal Centres (NACLC), an umbrella organisation representing over 200 community legal centres across Australia.
+We are an accredited member of Community Legal Centres Australia (CLCA – formerly known as the National Association of Community Legal Centres), an umbrella organisation representing over 200 community legal centres across Australia.
 TEWLS has a voluntary Management Committee of seven members, where the day-to-day management of the service is delegated to the TEWLS Managing Solicitor.

 TEWLS receives funding from the Commonwealth and Territory Governments, as well as one-off funding through grants and pro bono partnerships, including from the Law Society of the Northern Territory’s Public Purposes Fund.